Conflict Generation Models in CouchDB Replication

 return {"status": "success", "new_rev": resp.json()["rev"]}

-except requests.exceptions.HTTPError as e:
+except requests.exceptions.HTTPError as exc:

-return {"status": "conflict", "message": "Revision mismatch"}
+return {"status": "conflict", "message": "revision mismatch"}

 raise